Skip to content

 Config validation

-defineConfig() is a single boot-time helper that loads your application configuration from a source you choose, validates the merged object against a Standard Schema validator (Zod, Valibot, ArkType, TypeBox, and others), and aggregates every validation issue into one structured error printed to stderr before the process exits.
+defineConfig() is a single boot-time helper that loads your application configuration from a source you choose, validates the merged object against a Standard Schema validator (Zod, Valibot, ArkType, TypeBox, and others), and aggregates every validation issue into one structured error printed to stderr before startup continues.

 The point is to fail fast and loud: a misconfigured deployment should surface every missing or invalid key in one shot, so operators do not have to redeploy four times to discover four different typos.